Tuisto: Theories and interpretations

+Tuisco from Promptuarii Iconum Insigniorum.
+The book identifies him as Ashkenaz, son of Gomer.

 Tacitus's report falls squarely within the ethnographic tradition of the classical world, which often fused anthropogony, ethnogony, and theogony together into a synthetic whole.
 The succession of father-son-three sons parallels occurs in both Germanic and non-Germanic Indo-European areas.
 The essential characteristics of the myth have been theorized as ultimately originating in Proto-Indo-European society around 2,000 BCE.

 According to Rives (1999), the fact that the ancient Germanic peoples claimed descent from an earth-born god was used by Tacitus to support his contention that they were an indigenous population: the Latin word indigena was often used in the same sense as the Greek autochthonos, meaning literally '[born from] the land itself'.
 Lindauer (1975) notes that although this claim is to be judged as one made out of simple ignorance of the facts on the part of Tacitus, he was somewhat correct, as he made the judgement based on a comparison with the relatively turbulent Mediterranean region of his day.

 The name Tuisto is also given as Tuitsch or Teutsch in its alternative versions and made to derive from the same founding figure called Tuisco (merely as alternate spellings of the same name) who was claimed to have led the Germans from the incident of the Tower of Babel into Europe and from whom the Germans themselves derived their name: Deutsch and as a consequence that of their land.

 Later influence

 In 1498, a monk named Annio da Viterbo published fragments known as "Pseudo-Berossus", now considered a forgery, claiming that Babylonian records had shown that Tuiscon or Tuisto, the fourth son of Noah, had been the first ruler of Scythia and Germany following the dispersion of peoples, with him being succeeded by his son Mannus as the second king.
-Later historians (e.g. Johannes Aventinus) managed to furnish numerous further details, including the assertion by James Anderson that this Tuiscon was in fact none other than the biblical Ashkenaz, son of Gomer.
+Later historians (e.g. Johannes Aventinus) managed to furnish numerous further details, such as the assertion by James Anderson that this Tuiscon was in fact none other than the biblical Ashkenaz, son of Gomer.